 The bungalows have been allocated to people over 65 with at least ten years’ residency in the Todmorden Town Council area, using the Keychoice priority bidding system.
 The tenants take over their new homes from March 8th.

-The project is a partnership between the CLT and John Eastwood Homes, the local almshouse charity which already owns twelve bungalows nearby .
+The project has been a partnership between the CLT and John Eastwood Homes, the local almshouse charity which already owns twelve bungalows

-The land for the bungalows was gifted by Calderdale Council to CVCLT specifically for affordable housing, and we have also been able to attract government grant support (totalling £240,000) from Homes England.
+The land for the bungalows was gifted by Calderdale Council to CVCLT specifically for affordable housing, and we have also been able to attract government grant support (

-We have received the very welcome news that we will be awarded a £20,000 grant from the Quaker Housing Trust for the development.
+We acknowledge with grateful thanks the £20,000 grant and a £25,000 interest-free loan from the Quaker Housing Trust for the development.